“What’s In YOUR Data Architecture?” Part Three

 Data integration architecture focuses on ensuring data quality, particularly for reference and master data.
 Data integration identifies the database of record for reference and master data where a “golden” version of this data is maintained and controlled.
 Data integration architecture defines how other systems may read this data or subscribe to synchronized copies of the golden version of this data.

 Data warehouse architecture and data integration architecture may be subsets of a larger, more complete enterprise data delivery architecture to improve and control data quality, especially the quality of shared reference and master data across transaction processing databases, operational data stores, data warehouses and data marts.
-The Corporate Information Factory (CIF) concept developed by Bill Inmon and Claudia Imhoff is perhaps the best known form of a data delivery architecture.
+The Corporate Information Factory (CIF) concept is perhaps the best known form of data delivery architecture.

 Enterprise data architecture may include other artifacts, such as enterprise taxonomies and namespaces.
-These and other artifacts may provide additional business value to your organization, but these three major components – the enterprise data model, the information value chain analysis, and the related data delivery architecture – have proven to provide significant business value to many organizations, both large and small.
-These three components are found in the enterprise data architecture of many organizations – are they in YOUR enterprise data architecture?
+These and other artifacts may provide additional business value to an organization, but these three major components – the enterprise data model, the information value chain analysis, and the related data delivery architecture – have proven to provide significant business value to many organizations, both large and small, in every industry.